softlivre/oop_php/README.md

-# practice and concepts usaging OOP in php
+# practice and concepts of OOP in php